You Earned a Ticket!

 Developing as a Professional Educator

-Some principals and teacher leaders use these standards as guidance to help teachers improve.
+Some principals and teacher leaders use these standards as guidance.

 Parent Teacher Home Visits

 Teachers aren't rich, but they generally live more comfortably than their students.
 Especially in high-poverty schools, it can be hard for teachers to understand the home and family conditions that kids return to when school lets out.
-The misunderstandings can be two-way, too: it can be hard for parents to believe that teachers understand or care about their kids' life beyond the classroom.
+Misunderstandings can go both ways: it can be hard for parents to believe that teachers understand or care about their kids' life beyond the classroom.

 The pandemic temporarily and accidentally made these differences a little easier to see.
-In the background of video conferences with the camera on, teachers and students glimpsed one another's homes, family members, and spaces.
+In the background of video conferences with the camera on, teachers and students glimpsed one another's homes and family members.
 Sometimes these glimpses became teachable moments, or the basis for conversations.

 In the Ed100 blog